ia-toki/tcframe/docs/advanced_concepts.rst

 Unfortunately, as of this version, the above format is not supported yet.
 This version only supports input/output formats that are free of custom loops and conditional branches.

+Currently, if you have complex output format, you can just omit the method **OutputFormat()** altogether and your solution's output won't be checked.

 I am designing how to support that in the next versions.

 Complex predicates in constraints